Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko

 Instructions

-- Prepare the baking sheet by layering a rimmed baking sheet with foil and placing two wire racks on the prepared baking sheet.
-Side Note: This will allow the chicken to "air bake" so you don't have to flip the meat over while cooking.
+- Prepare the rimmed baking sheet by layering it with foil or parchment, and placing a wire rack(s) on it.
+Side Note: This will allow the chicken to "air-bake" so you don't have to flip it while cooking.

-- Prepare the panko by combining the panko and parmesan cheese on a large plate and mix well.
+- Prepare the panko by combining the panko crumbs and parmesan cheese on a large plate, season with sea salt & freshly cracked black pepper to taste, and mix well.

-- Dredge both sides of each chicken thigh into the panko mixture then place the chicken thighs on top of the wire racks.
+- Dredge both sides of each chicken thigh in the panko mixture, then place them on top of the wire rack(s).

 You have me at buttermilk-mustard!
 I seriously love everything about this – from the flavors to how easy it is to make!